uktrade/stream-read-xbrl/README.md

 Python package to parse Companies House accounts data in a streaming way.
 It converts the zipped XBRL format that Companies House supplies into a single data frame of 37 columns.

+It takes approximately 60 to 90 seconds to convert a single day of Companies House accounts data using stream-read-xbrl.
 <!-- --8<-- [end:intro] -->